-The need for environmental justice in all aspects of our livelihood is necessary, particularly as we consider the transition to EVs that will affect the health of the natural environment, the community, and our local economies.
 While an industrial transition is typically focused on jobs and workforce, our intent is to offer a framework that will also acknowledge the potential environmental injustices from this transition which may negatively impact the health of the physical environment and the community, if not considered up front.

 Systemic and institutional racism have long been the driving factors that have led to many low-income communities (LIC), communities of color (COC), and Indigenous Peoples living in neighborhoods that are hazardous to their health.
-The combination of multiple sources of industrial pollution, inadequate infrastructure to protect community residents, and lack of environmental enforcement are just a few of the reasons for health disparities in various hot-spots (areas with multiple pollution sources) across the country.
+Multiple sources of industrial pollution, inadequate infrastructure to protect community residents, and lack of environmental enforcement are just a few of the

 One current example drives home this point.
-In 2019, Fiat Chrysler Automobiles (now Stellantis) announced a \$2.6 billion expansion of their existing Jefferson North Assembly Plant (JNAP) and Mack Engine plant on the East Side of Detroit, Michigan that would produce the next generation Jeep Grand Cherokee along with plug-in hybrid (PHEV) models.
-(Stellantis, 2019) In return, FCA would receive several hundred million dollars in tax relief.
-In reaction to this proposal, Just Beniteau Residents (residents living on the fence line of the new facility expansion) immediately raised concerns about the project's potential negative impacts on their health and quality of life.
-(Detroit People's Platform, 2020)
+In 2019, Fiat Chrysler Automobiles (FCA; now Stellantis) announced a \$2.6 billion expansion of their existing Jefferson North Assembly Plant (JNAP) and Mack Engine plant on the East Side of Detroit, Michigan, that would produce the next generation Jeep Grand Cherokee along with plug-in hybrid (PHEV) models (Stellantis 2019).
+In return, FCA would receive several hundred million dollars in tax relief.
+In reaction to this proposal, Just Beniteau Residents (residents living on the fence line of the new facility expansion) immediately raised concerns about the project's potential negative impacts on their health and quality of life (Detroit People's Platform 2020).

-With the initial support of the Detroit People's Platform, Just Beniteau Residents and a larger network of advocates developed a set of proposals for FCA and the City of Detroit to consider which could make this East Side neighborhood a model of "true sustainability and an incubator for imaginative work, community respect and dignity" along with the plant expansion.
+With the initial support of the Detroit People's Platform, Just Beniteau Residents and a larger network of advocates developed a set of proposals for FCA and the City of Detroit to consider, which could make this East Side neighborhood a model of "true sustainability and an incubator for imaginative work, community respect and dignity" along with the plant expansion.

-This vision relied on a Community Benefits Agreement (CBA) - a project-specific agreement between a developer and a broad community coalition which detailed the project's contributions to the community and ensured community support for the project.
-Typically, a CBA would include community access to jobs, training, and provide guarantees of health and safety for residents.
-Unfortunately, the Community Benefits Agreement ordinance in the city of Detroit failed to protect the interests of the impacted community based on a number of factors: political pressure, a rushed CBA timeline and process, a lack of transparency in decision making structures, the withholding of air monitoring data, a failure to disclose the array of chemicals being used in the facility, and inaccurate modeling of potential air impacts from the expansion.
+This vision relied on a Community Benefits Agreement (CBA)-a project-specific agreement between a developer and a broad community coalition-that detailed the project's contributions to the community and ensured community support for the project.
+Typically, a CBA would include community access to jobs and training and provide guarantees of health and safety for residents.
+Unfortunately, the Community Benefits Agreement ordinance in the city of Detroit failed to protect the interests of the impacted community, based on a number of factors: political pressure, a rushed CBA timeline and process, a lack of transparency in decision-making structures, the withholding of air monitoring data, a failure to disclose the array of chemicals being used in the facility, and inaccurate modeling of potential air impacts from the expansion.
 As a result, what could have become a model for environmental justice in the EV transition has become mired in recriminations of environmental racism.

-Sociologist Dr. Robert Bullard, Environmental Justice scholar and activist, defines environmental racism as "any policy, practice or directive that differentially affects or disadvantages (whether intended or unintended) individuals, groups or communities based on race (Bullard, 2000).
-The reality of environmental racism was the impetus for what has become the Environmental Justice (EJ) movement, akin to the Civil Rights Movement (U.S. EPA 2021).
+Sociologist Dr. Robert Bullard, environmental justice scholar and activist, defines environmental racism as "any policy, practice or directive that differentially affects or disadvantages (whether intended or unintended) individuals, groups or communities based on race" (Bullard 2000).
+The reality of environmental racism was the impetus for what has become the environmental justice (EJ) movement, akin to the Civil Rights Movement (U.S. EPA 2021).